-We considered land use, biomass availability, biomass transportation, 27 biomass conversion pathways, and biorefinery siting.
-In our BiCRS model where we combine pathways that maximize removal capacity while minimizing cost, the US could remove 700 million tonnes of CO2 per year with biomass wastes and residues alone, and nearly 900 million tonnes of CO2 per year with the addition of purpose-grown crops.
-We could reach this capacity (without impacting cropland or food prices) at a net cost of less than \$100/ tonne CO2.
-Using a large portion of the available biomass for sustainable aviation fuel (SAF) would considerably reduce the volume of achievable CO2 removal but would help to decarbonize the aviation sector.
-In Figure ES-4A, we illustrate an option that produces 17.5 billion gallons of SAF per year (one half the US DOE's SAF grand challenge roadmap goal [7]), while still providing other negative-emissions bioproducts and fuels.
+After considering land use, biomass availability, biomass transportation, 27 biomass conversion pathways, and biorefinery siting, we find that US BiCRS capacity could approach 700 million tonnes of CO_2 per year from biomass wastes and residues alone, and nearly 900 million tonnes of CO_2 per year with the addition of purpose-grown crops, for a combination of pathways that maximizes removal capacity while minimizing cost.
+We could reach this capacity without impacting cropland or food prices-albeit with significant upfront capital investment-at a net cost of less than \$100/tonne CO_2 .
+Using a large portion of the available biomass for sustainable aviation fuel (SAF) would considerably reduce the volume of achievable CO_2 removal but would also contribute substantially to decarbonizing aviation.
+In Figure ES-4A, we illustrate a balance of options that produces 17.5 billion gallons of SAF per year (one half of the goal set forth in the US Department of Energy's (DOE's) SAF grand challenge roadmap report [7]), while still providing other negative-emissions bioproducts and fuels.